NICHOLAS85/gebaar-libinput/README.md

 - [ ] Receiving touch pinch/zoom events from libinput
 - [ ] Receiving rotation events from libinput
 - [ ] Receiving touch rotation events from libinput
-- [ ] Separate config files for touchpad and touchscreen
+- [x] Separate config options for touchpad and touchscreen gestures
 - [x] Converting libinput events to motions
 - [x] Running commands based on motions
 - [x] Refactor code to be up to Release standards, instead of testing-hell